Danny Danon: Removal as Deputy Minister and 2014 leadership election

-Member of the 20th Knesset- Minister of Science, Technology and Space
+Member of the 20th Knesset – Minister of Science, Technology and Space

+In December 2014, Danon placed 9th in the Likud's internal primary for the 2015 legislative election.
+After Likud won the 2015 election, Danon was appointed Minister of Science, Technology and Space in Netanyahu's new government.

 One of the first decisions Danon made after his appointment as Minister of Science, Technology and Space, was to designate the upcoming year as the year of Pioneering Women in Science and Technology.
 Danon also led efforts to increase awareness for science, technology and space among the residents of developing cities in Israel, by increasing the number of science-focused summer camps.
 Danon led negotiations with the Ministry of Finance and succeeded in increasing his Ministry's budget by 20%.

 During his time in office, Danon dealt with strengthening ties and cooperation between countries and companies around the world.
 In June 2015, he signed a cooperation agreement with Lockheed Martin on promoting science, technology and space among children.
 He also visited the Sesame Particle Accelerator in Jordan, which Israel is participating in, to broaden the cooperation between the two states.

-Danon served in this position until August 27, 2015, when Prime Minister Netanyahu appointed him as Ambassador and Permanent Representative to the UN.
+Danon served in this position until 27 August 2015, when Prime Minister Netanyahu appointed him as Ambassador and Permanent Representative to the UN.